At least 7 killed, including gunman, at Virginia Walmart

 Officers responding to the shooting found several victims as they swept through the store over the course of about 40 minutes, Officer Leo Kosinski of the Chesapeake Police Department said in a briefing.
 Rescue teams were sent in to tend to the wounded.

 One person was also found deceased outside the front entrance, WAVY reported.
+The city of Chesapeake said three people, including the shooter, were located deceased in the break room of the store.
+Police said the gunman, who apparently shot himself, was dead when officers found him.
+There is only one suspect, the city said.

+Three other victims were taken to local hospitals for further treatment, according to the city, but they succumbed to their injuries.
+At least six other victims were transported to local hospitals for further medical treatment, one of whom is currently in critical condition.

 Sentara Norfolk General Hospital, the area’s closest level 1 trauma center, told WAVY they were treating five victims.
-Police said victims were sent to multiple hospitals, and as of 1 a.m.
-ET no others have announced how many patients they’re treating.
+Police said victims were sent to multiple hospitals.

 Police said as of 3 a.m.
 ET the store was considered safe.
 All victims had been located, and there was still an active investigation.